null

 Snorkel Top

-The type of top on your snorkel can include an open-end, semi-dry top, or dry top.
-The open-end snorkel is fully open at the top with no wave-guard to prevent splashes from entering your snorkel.
+The top on your snorkel can be an open-end, semi-dry top, or dry top.
+The open-end snorkel is fully open at the top.
 The semi-dry top will usually include a wave-guard that prevents splashes and waves from entering the snorkel, but will still allow water to enter if you dive down below the surface.
 A dry-top will not only prevent waves and splashes from entering the snorkel on the surface, but will also prevent water from entering the tube when you dive down below the surface.
+Dry-top snorkels are the most popular choice for casual snorkelers and beginners.

 Snorkel Keeper